Skip to content

 Now start VirtualBox and create a new VM:

-• Name: What you want
+• Name: as you wish

 • OS: BSD

-• Version: “FreeBSD” or “FreeBSD (64 bits)” regarding your BSDRP image
+• Version: "FreeBSD" or "FreeBSD (64 bits)", matching your BSDRP image

-• RAM: 128Mo minimum
+• RAM: 128 MB minimum

-• Hard Drive: Use existing, and select your freshly converted .vdi BSDRP image file
+• Hard Drive: use existing, and select your freshly converted .vdi BSDRP image file

 Then, only if you are using the "serial" BSDRP image, edit your VM: